Personal statement

 My teaching spans three broad fields: social work, bereavement and loss and research skills.
 I teach across both of the qualifying social work programmes: the BA(Hons) in Social Work and the Masters of Social Work.
 I also contribute teaching on bereavement and loss in other settings, academic and practice, to a variety of disciplines.

-Research interests
+Research Interests

-My research mainly focuses on bereavement, loss and end-of-life care with a particular emphasis on developing the resilience of communities to better cope with, and support, related experiences.
+My research focuses on bereavement, loss and end-of-life care with a particular emphasis on developing the resilience of communities to better cope with, and support, related experiences.
 I have a particular interest in the experiences of marginalised groups, including children and young people and people involved in the criminal justice system.
 I have experience of action research and am committed to participatory research methods that have impact across practice and policy as well as within academia.

 I welcome proposals from Undergraduate, Masters or potential PhD students with related research interests.

-I currently supervie the following doctoral students:
+I currently supervise the following doctoral students:

 David Duncan - Experiences of Bereavement: Using creative methods with children and young people to share, explore and express (with Dr Anna Robinson)